We are the second largest branch library at the University of Saskatchewan

 What electronic journals are available in the health sciences?

-- You can search the journal titles that are available from our Electronic Journals Page through either subject category or title.
+- You can search the journal titles that are available from our Electronic Journals page and browse by title, category, publisher, or recent addition.

 I got to the publisher's site, but I'm being asked for a user ID and password.
 What do I do now?